-Disability insurance is an important form of coverage that can protect you from financial hardships during a period where a severe injury or illness renders you unable to work.
+Disability insurance is an important form of coverage that can protect you from financial hardships during a period where an injury or illness renders you unable to work.
 This form of insurance, which essentially constitutes income replacement insurance, will replace a portion of your income if you are disabled from working because of an injury or illness.
 This type of insurance coverage can be valuable in such a situation because it provides a source of income to pay your mortgage, utilities, car payment, grocery bills and other expenses.
-While workers compensation benefits also can provide income replacement payments, this form of compensation only applies to workplace injuries and occupational illnesses.
+While workers compensation benefits can also provide income replacement payments, this form of compensation only applies to workplace injuries and occupational illnesses.

-Short-Term Disability vs. Long Term Disability Benefits
+Short-Term Disability vs. Long-Term Disability Benefits

 Long-Term Disability Benefits: The Details

-When seeking income replacement benefits provided under a LTD policy, the insurer will demand documentation evidencing the nature of your medical condition or injury, as well as the estimated duration of your disability from employment.
+When seeking income replacement benefits provided under an LTD policy, the insurer will demand documentation evidencing the nature of your medical condition or injury, as well as the estimated duration of your disability from employment.
 LTD insurance policies impose a waiting period between a policyholder’s initial inability to work and commencement of LTD benefits.
 If the policy provides both STD and LTD benefits, the short-term payments might automatically shift to long-term benefits at some point.

-You can reach Miami Insurance Claims Lawyer J.P.
+You can reach Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].